code-craft-us-1/assignments/README.md

 ## Suggested weekly flow

-Fri - session - clone + read assignment code
+Thu - session - clone + read assignment & code
-weekend

 ---

-Mon --> (multiple commits permitted)
+Fri to Tue --> (multiple commits permitted)

 Tue --> commit 'at least / latest' by EoD

 ---

-Wed --> Latest commit will be picked for review
+Tue --> Latest commit will be picked for review

-Wed + Thu --> rework or respond
+Wed --> rework or respond

 ---

-Fri - session / recap + next
+Thu - session / recap + next

 ## Try it